 Structures

-CS/ST10 Do not provide a default constructor for a struct.
-Notice that C# does not allow structs to have default constructors anyway.

-CS/ST20 Do ensure that a state where all instance data is set to zero, false, or null (as appropriate) is valid.
-This prevents accidental creation of invalid instances when an array of the structs is created.

 CS/ST30 Do not define mutable value types.

 Mutable value types have several problems.
 For example, when a property getter returns a value type, the caller receives a copy.
 Because the copy is created implicitly, developers might not be aware that they are mutating the copy, and not the original value.
 Also, some languages (dynamic languages, in particular) have problems using mutable value types because even local variables, when dereferenced, cause a copy to be made.